UPDATED: 5:30 p.m. ET, Nov. 24, 2023

-With the holiday shopping season now in full swing, it’s a foregone conclusion that the biggest retail corporations will rake in the big bucks from their faithful customers and new ones alike.
+With the holiday shopping season officially in full swing, it’s a foregone conclusion that the biggest retail corporations (read: monopolies) will rake in the big bucks from their faithful customers and new ones alike.

 But what about the smaller players in the business game?
-Without any support, many of those companies come just as quickly as they end up going away.
-A lot of the time, those businesses are Black-owned.
+Without any support, many of those companies can end up closing their doors just as quickly as they opened them up.
+Far too many times, it seems that those businesses are Black-owned.

-Black people have major spending power, though — to the tune of $1.2 trillion annually — so in theory, there should be no excuse not to throw a few bucks to the companies owned and operated by Black folks.
-And what better time to do so than on Small Business Saturday, which this year falls on Nov.
-24?
+One thing that cannot be ignored in the conversation around supporting Black-owned businesses is the formidable spending power Black buyers have — to the tune of more than $1 trillion annually.
+So in theory, there should be no excuse not to at least throw a few bucks to the companies owned and operated by Black folks.
+And what better time to do so than on Small Business Saturday?
+This year, it falls on Nov.
+27.

-This year offers no shortage of Black-owned businesses to support, with the internet being the great equalizer for companies that don’t have a physical store.
+Also this year, like all the others, there is no shortage of Black-owned businesses to support, what with the internet being the great equalizer for companies that don’t have a physical store.

-But if you’re still having problems finding a Black-owned business to support, there is, of course, an app for that.
+If you’re somehow having problems finding a Black-owned business to support, there is, of course, an app for that.

 Official Black Wall Street, which serves as a vast directory of Black-owned businesses across the globe, was created to make the directory more accessible and to encourage individuals to circulate money in the Black community.

 Still no luck?
-Here’s a list of more than 100 Black-owned businesses.
+Here’s a list of more than 100 other Black-owned businesses.
 The Black Business News Blog listed 25 Black-owned businesses offering up their wares for sale, including everything from desserts and snacks to drinks to cosmetics to clothing and more.
-The Black Girl With Long Hair website also listed more than 40 other Black companies that focus on cosmetics and fashion.